Majdi-Aref/mildew-detector/README.md

 - The dataset is taken from Code Institute's account on Kaggle.
 - It consists of 2104 healthy cherry leaves images and 2104 cherry leaves images that contain powdery mildew.
 - The owner of this dataset is Farmy & Foods, which is a business that grows cherry crops.
+- To check this dataset, please click on this [link](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 # 2. Business requirements